DanNixon/sine2020_software_guidelines_paper/report.md

 Continuous Integration (CI) should be used, regardless of the projects size, to ensure that your software performs as you expect it to.

-CI is essentially a service that detects when new changes have been made to the code base (via the SCM) and runs a set of actions to determine of the code is of good quality.
+CI is essentially a service that detects when new changes have been made to the code base (via the SCM) and runs a set of actions to determine if the code is of good quality.
 It can also be used to perform the same checks on proposed changes before they become part of the main code base.

-Typically the actions performed include compiling/installing the software and running any automated test suites, however any number of additional tasks can be performed including;
-generating documentation, performing static analysis, deploying installer packages, checking for software vulnerabilities, etc.
+Typically the actions performed include compiling/installing the software and running automated test suites, however any number of additional tasks can be performed including; generating documentation, performing code linting (static analysis), deploying installer packages, checking for software vulnerabilities, etc.

 For small scale projects that reside in a single repository continuous integration as a hosted service is most likely sufficient.
-One of the most common of such services is Travis CI who offer Linux, Mac OS and Windows build environments for a time limited window for you to run your builds and tests.
+For example Travis CI offer time limited windows for you to run your builds and tests on Linux, Mac OS and Windows operating systems.

-Appveyor is an alternative service that focuses on Windows build environments.
-Windows support in Travis is relatively new at the time of writing so the common approach of using Travis and Appveyor to cover all operating systems is still common.

 Jenkins is a self hosted CI solution that runs on your own infrastructure.
 The key advantage this has is removing restrictions around build time, data availability and specific build environment setup.